rwnk-12/apmyx-gui/README.md

 ### Step 3: Configure and Start the Wrapper

 1. Open script **1** in a text editor like Notepad
-2. Find the text that says mail:pass and replace it with your Apple Music credentials
+2. Find the text that says "username:password" and replace it with your Apple Music credentials
    * Example: youremail@example.com:yourpassword
 3. Save the file
 4. Run script **1.
 Run Decryptor** to start the wrapper